 The BASICS program is designed to help students explore their alcohol and drug use in a supportive and non-shaming environment.
 The program is based on research conducted at the University of Washington and Western Washington University.
-Its aim is to reduce high-risk use of alcohol and other drugs as well as the harmful problems associated with misuse.
+Its aim is to reduce high-risk use of alcohol and other drugs as well as the

 Any UVM student is welcome to participate in BASICS at no cost.
-Some students are required to attend as part of an athletic team or fraternity and sorority life chapter.
-Other students attend as a result of a conduct violation.
+Some students are required to attend as part of routine education for an athletic team or recognized student organization.
+Other students attend as a result of interaction with the student conduct process.